okdshin/flatline_lsp/README.md

 # NOTICE

 Current code does not work correctly (it stops unintentionally).
 I'm working for resolve it.
+See https://github.com/okdshin/flatline_lsp/issues/1

 # Flatline LSP